Grief and anxiety go hand-in-hand.

 • Do what needs doing, but don’t go nuts.
 If you have anxiety over specific things, see if you can identify ways you can lessen the risk of those things happening.
 Do practical, realistic things, like changing the batteries in your smoke alarms, locking your doors at night, and wearing your bike helmet.
 Address your fears in concrete ways, but don’t let your fears keep you captive.

 These grief-specific tips (and more) are in my book, It’s OK That You’re Not OK: Meeting Grief & Loss in a Culture That Doesn’t Understand.
+You’ll find more tools and exercises for managing your anxiety in my new grief journal, How to Carry What Can’t be Fixed.
 Grief is not an ordinary time, and ordinary tools you might use to calm anxiety, reduce stress, or connect with others don’t always apply.
 Check out the book to learn more about surviving intense grief.
 And if you’re feeling like no one else understands, come join the next session of the Writing Your Grief course – no advice, no platitudes, just love and encouragement for the life you have to live.
 Find the next open dates, and claim your place, at this link.

 How about you?
 How has anxiety shown up in your grief and your life?
 What are some ways you’ve found to manage your anxiety?
 What do you wish would change?
 Let us know in the comments.